 Real Estate Principles and Practice (FINA 382)

-Explore real estate areas including ownership, sales, leases and agencies, managerial aspects of brokerage, property valuation and real estate appraising.
+Explore real estate areas, including ownership, sales, leases and agencies, managerial aspects of brokerage, property valuation and real estate appraising.

-Natural Environment and Resource Law (AECN 357)
+Natural Resource and Environmental Law (AECN 357)